savonet/liquidsoap/doc/content/migrating.md

 ```

 Another use-case is to reload on top of each hour and do nothing on `metadata` or `error`.
 This can be a little more tricky because the callback
-is called on every audio frame so several time per seconds.
+is called on every audio frame so several times per seconds.
 To prevent multiple reloads in a row, we block
 all reloads after the first one until minute `00` has passed:

 ```liquidsoap